robytecoder/sharing-chains-reconstruction/README.md

 ### Generate META, DCT and/or HEADER features from dat file

-To populate `folder`, which contais metadata and DCT features extracted with MATLAB use  `feature_extraction.m`
+To populate `features`, which contais metadata and DCT features extracted with MATLAB use `feature_extraction.m`

 MATLAB scripts will allow you to specify the selected parameters through the user input, namely

-* the dataset: valid options for the `dataset` field are {controlled, uncontrolled, iplab, iplab_irene, isima, public, ucid}, but custom dataset can be added
+- the dataset: valid options for the `dataset` field are {controlled, uncontrolled, iplab, iplab_irene, isima, public, ucid}, but custom dataset can be added
-* the configuration: can be equal to {1,2,3} and correspond to the testing configuration as specified in the paper (i.e., the number of compressions)
+- the configuration: can be equal to {1,2,3} and correspond to the testing configuration as specified in the paper (i.e., the number of compressions)
-* the features to extract: metadata features from JPEG or DCT histograms or HEADER features or all of them.
+- the features to extract: metadata features from JPEG or DCT histograms or HEADER features or all of them.

 ### Generate h5py

 To generate the h5py containing labels and features for a datast use:

 ```
-python feature_extraction.py -db <name_of_db> -db_config <number_of_config>
+python generate-h5.py -db <name_of_db> -db_config <number_of_config>

 ```